 Yomadic Iran tours are for people who love the spirit of independent travel, and the camaraderie of a small group of travelling friends, but really wouldn’t enjoy a typical corporate group tour.
 Since 2014, we’ve proudly forged a reputation for creating unique Iran journeys – and almost 30% of previous Yomadic trippers have already booked another adventure.
 Our Iran tours combine the best aspects of freestyle travel, wrapped-up with a curated (but flexible) Iranian itinerary.
 These are the best available small-gang Iran tours, and we would like to personally invite you to join us.

 Our hookups from Tehran to Shiraz will make sure you’re doing more than just ticking off UNESCO heritage sights.
 Iran holds many spectacular attractions – and we’ll visit the best of the best – but we won’t miss chatting with the locals at hidden café’s deep inside atmospheric bazaars, or checking out lesser-known (but totally post-card worthy) places that don’t appear on other itineraries.

 We have our own comfortable private transport, but we won’t mind the little adventures of catching a city-subway or shared-taxi.
 Our accommodation is independently owned, perfectly located, and handpicked – we’re chasing an experience, a good nights rest, and great breakfast.

-With both local Iranian and knowledgeable Western guides – relaxed, friendly, with up-to-date local insight and historical expertise – we’ll ensure you have the freedom to explore Iran in your own way.
-You’ll make the most of your time, see the best of Iran, but you won’t feel rushed…
+With both local Iranian and Western guides – relaxed, friendly, with up-to-date local insight and historical expertise – we’ll ensure you see the best of Iran and have the freedom to explore.
+You’ll make the most of your time, but you won’t feel rushed…